medcomdk/MedCom-FHIR-Communication/docs/index.md

 In Denmark this specification rules the exchange of messages through the Danish Messaging Network, currently known as VANS, and using the central organization register, SOR, for delivering the virtual adressing information.

 The agreements around the content of the messages and the behavior of the two applications form the "contract" that describes the exchange.
-These contracts are exactly what MedCom delivers in the Danish Healthcare Domain and therefore MedCom adds regional and local agreements to the rules defined in the HL7 FHIR specification.
+These contracts are exactly what MedCom delivers in the Danish Healthcare Domain and therefore MedCom adds regional and local agreements to the rules defined in the HL7 FHIR®© specification.

 This specification ignores the existence of interface engines and message transfer agents that exist between the source and destination.
 Either they are transparent to the message/transaction content and irrelevant to this specification, or they are actively involved in manipulating the message content (in particular, the source and destination headers are often changed).
 If these middleware agents are modifying the message content, then they become responsible for honoring the contract that applies (including applicable profiles) in both directions.